 Drill cores in the 2015 program were cut in half using a tile saw where both the 2016 and 2017 drill programs utilized a core saw.
-In all cases one-half of the core was placed in sealed bags for geochemical analysis.
+In all cases one one-half of the core was placed in sealed bags for The Company has a 30 day right of first refusal in the event that the 7% working interest of FEI or the NSR is to be sold.
+The Company can also purchase the NSR at any time following commercial production, based on its net present value as determined by commercial ore reserves. geochemical analysis.
 Core samples were either delivered to ALS Chemex at its facility in Fairbanks, Alaska or picked up by ALS Chemex at the camp facility.
 A quality control assurance program was part of the sampling program to ensure the quality of the assay results.

-For results of the 2015 - 2017 drill programs, reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com, as well as a technical report with respect to the Shorty Creek Project entitled, "An Updated Technical Report for the Shorty Creek Project, Livengood - Tolovana Mining District, Alaska" by John R. Woodman, B.Sc., P. Geo., dated April 2nd, 2018 which was filed on SEDAR.
+For results of the 2016 and 2017 drill program, reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com, as well as a technical report with respect to the Shorty Creek Project entitled, "An Updated Technical Report for the Shorty Creek Project, Livengood - Tolovana Mining District, Alaska" by John R. Woodman, B.Sc., P. Geo., dated April 2nd, 2018 which was filed on SEDAR.